datamole-ai/mff-cloud-app-development/lesson-2/lesson-2.md

 The situation has changed in the following way:
 - The business is thriving and the number of smart warehouses is about to increase from one to a hundred.
-- The client request a simple anomaly detection tool.
+- The clients request a simple anomaly detection tool.

 The architecture would need to adjust at multiple levels.